steveseguin/CodeMutant-X/README.md

 # Development Notes

 ## Current Limitations
-- Quantum state coherence only maintained for ~2.3ms on M4 hardware
+- Virtualized quantum state coherence can only be maintained for ~2.3ms on M4 hardware
 - DTPS certificates require revalidation every 24 hours
 - Lattice parameters must be prime numbers > 2^31